 Some edible oil companies have the license to sell edible oils mixed with coconut oil in a certain ratio.
 However, the food safety wing has charged certain edible oil companies who are selling their product in a misleading way.

-Some companies have printed details of blending ratio in this regard on the packaging, but the overall picture is quite misleading.
-Based on the complaints received in this regard food safety department has charged ten cases against companies.
+Some companies have printed details of blending ration in this regard on the packaging, but the overall picture is quite misleading.
+Based on the complaints received in this regard food safety department has charged 10 cases.